How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Research Methodology

 \subsubsection{Personality Test}

-Personality traits were measured using the International Personality Item Pool NEO-50 (IPIP-NEO-50) scale developed by Johnson (2014), based on the Five-Factor Model of personality \cite{johnson2014measuring}.
-This widely recognized test is based on the Five-Factor Model (FFM) of personality, a well-established framework in psychology and frequently used in SE studies.
-The IPIP-NEO-50 includes 50 items, 10 per trait, covering Extraversion, Agreeableness, Conscientiousness, Neuroticism, and Openness to Experience.
-The five main traits can be explained in short as follows \cite{RN1619, hidellaarachchi2024s};
+Personality traits were measured using the \emph{International Personality Item Pool (IPIP) NEO-50} scale developed by Johnson, based on the Five-Factor Model of personality~\cite{johnson2014measuring}.
+This widely recognized test is based on the \emph{Five-Factor Model} (FFM) of personality, a well-established framework in psychology and frequently used in SE studies~\cite{kanij2013investigation, hidellaarachchi2024s}.
+The IPIP-NEO-50 includes 50 items, 10 per trait.
+The five main traits are~\cite{RN1619, hidellaarachchi2024s}:

 \faSearchPlus {\textbf{Openness to Experience:} individuals' intellectual, cultural or creative interests.
 High-scored individuals tend to be imaginative, broad-minded and curious.
-Those at the opposite end of this spectrum usually show a lack of aesthetic sensibilities, favouring conservative values and preferring routine.} \faSearchPlus {\textbf{Conscientiousness:} refers to individuals' focus on achievements.
+Individuals scoring low tend to prefer familiarity and routine, place greater value on conventional approaches, and show less interest in abstract or novel experiences.} \faSearchPlus {\textbf{Conscientiousness:} refers to individuals' focus on achievements.
 High-scored individuals tend to be hardworking, organized, able to complete tasks thoroughly on time, and reliable.
 Low-scored individuals tend to be irresponsible, impulsive and disorganized.} \faSearchPlus {\textbf{Extraversion:} relates to the degree of sociability, activeness, talkativeness, and assertiveness.
 The opposite end of this spectrum shows a lack of social involvement, shyness, and prefers to be alone more than extraverted people.
-This doesn't mean that they are unfriendly or antisocial; rather, they are reserved in social situations.} \faSearchPlus {\textbf{Agreeableness:} refers to positive traits such as cooperativeness, kindness, trust and warmth.
-Low-scored individuals on agreeableness tend to be sceptical, selfish and hostile.} \faSearchPlus {\textbf{Neuroticism:} refers to the state of emotional stability of individuals.
+This does not mean that they are unfriendly or antisocial; rather, they are reserved in social situations}. \faSearchPlus {\textbf{Agreeableness:} refers to positive traits such as cooperativeness, kindness, trust and warmth.
+Low-scored individuals on agreeableness tend to be skeptical, selfish and hostile.} \faSearchPlus {\textbf{Neuroticism:} refers to the state of emotional stability of individuals.
 Low-scored individuals tend to be calm, confident and secure, whereas high-scored individuals on neuroticism tend to be moody, anxious, nervous and insecure.}